Principles of Intraventricular Surgery

 Posterior interhemispheric transcallosal transvenous/paravenous variant is appropriate for lesions primarily within the posterior third ventricle, quadrigeminal plate and pineal region.

 It provides a unique and suitable surgical field for the area around the posterior internal cerebral veins, straight sinus, vein of Galen, and pineal region.
-Parasagittal veins are more indispensible in the posterior frontal region; their sacrifice and manipulation can predispose to venous infarction.
+Parasagittal veins are more indispensable in the posterior frontal region; their sacrifice and manipulation can predispose to venous infarction.

 Other disadvantages to this approach include injury to the posterior corpus callosum fibers.
-Despite preservation of the splenium, the risk of auditory deficits, amnesia, mutism, and dysplexia still exists.
+Despite preservation of the splenium, the risk of auditory deficits, amnesia, mutism, and dyslexia still exists.
 After transection of the corpus callosum, I work between (intervenous) or around (paravenous) internal cerebral veins.
 These veins diverge within the posterior roof of the third ventricle and are often further displaced away from each other by the tumor.

 Extraocular movement dysfunction ranging in severity up to complete temporary Parinaud’s syndrome, can result from injury of the quadrigeminal plate during this approach.
 Other sequela of the procedure includes seizures and hemiparesis, most temporary.
 For further details, please refer to the chapter on Posterior Third Ventricular Tumors.